 Lisbon, Barcelona and Paris.
 These beautiful cities are filled with food, drinks, museums, parks, beaches and iconic must-dos.
 After these three cities, extend your trip by heading north to Amsterdam and Copenhagen or south to Milan and Rome.

 Venice, Florence and Rome.
+Italy offers some of the best multi-city vacations.
 Take time to wander through these ancient cities, all of which offer distinct neighborhoods and attractions.
 There are plenty of smaller towns, vineyards and hiking that make excellent day trips from each of these cities.

 Berlin, Prague, Vienna and Budapest.
 Stunning churches and government buildings, mountaintop views, world-famous music and more await in Central Europe.
 Once you’ve reached Budapest, the romantic coast of Croatia is only a three-hour flight away.